fabracht/designPatterns/README.md

 -     When maintaining a common log file
 -     When maintaining a thread pool in a multithreaded environment
 -     When implementing a caching mechanism or device drivers, and so forth

+### Prototype with Factory

+Shallow copy version.
+(MemberwiseClone version)

+#### Some observations on the advantages of using this pattern

+-     Whenever you don't want to modify the existing object, you can clone it and experiment on that.
+-     You can include and discard products easily
+-     You can focus on the key activities rather than focusing on complicated instance creation processes.

+There are some caveats to the this pattern.

+- Each subclass needs to implement the cloning or copying mechanism
+- If the object doesn't support copying, things can get tricky.